The Ultimate Cheltenham Racehorse

-Speed, Jumping and Stamina are all clearly top of the wish list when picking out the athlete most likely to challenge, but what about the mental elements that are essential in the makeup of champions?
+Speed, Jumping and Stamina are all clearly top of the wish list when picking out the athlete most likely to challenge, but what about the mental elements that are essential in the makeup the long line of Cheltenham greats?
 Courage, Consistency and that little hint of swagger are all essential when it comes to formulating a Cheltenham winner.

 Speed – Istabraq

 Cheltenham Honours: 3 x Champion Hurdle – 1998, 1999, 2000

 1 x RSA Hurdle (Now the Ballymore) – 1997

 We start with a horse that needs little introduction, the imperious Istabraq remains the horse that all gifted hurdlers are still judged against today.

 Sired by the legendary stallion Sadler’s Wells, Istabraq was originally bred to contest the Flat Classics, and it was that Flat pedigree and latent speed that would help establish him as one of the most dominant racers in National Hunt history.